Biometria-se/grizzly-monorepo/README.md

 The easiest way to start contributing to this project is to have [Visual Studio Code](https://code.visualstudio.com/) (with "Remote - Containers" extension) and [docker](https://www.docker.com/) installed.
 The project comes with a `devcontainer`, which encapsulates everything needed for a development environment.

-It is also possible to use a python virtual environment, but then you would have to manually download and install IBM MQ libraries, and install `grizzly` dependencies.
+It is also possible to use a python virtual environment, but then you would have to manually download and install [`uv`](https://docs.astral.sh/uv/#installation) and IBM MQ libraries.

 ```bash
 wget -qO- https://astral.sh/uv/install.sh | sh